ravendb/docs/docs/consumer/basic-concepts.markdown

 While Munin is useful for testing and temporary in-memory tasks, at this stage only Esent is supported for production usage.

-## Document Identifiers

-Each entity being stored to the database is serialized into JSON, and called a _Document_.

-Entities of different types are grouped by their type, into what is being called a _Collection_.
-In other words, a _collection_ is a set of documents sharing the same type, but with unique ids.
-If one was to store two entities of the same type under the same id - only the last one stored will be persisted.
-Collections are there to help you, they are virtual constructs that have no physical meaning to the database.
-For example, using the same id when storing two entities of different types will result, again, in only the last one stored in the database.

-It is easy to think of collections as tables and documents as rows in a schema-less database.
-But you have to remember that the ids of documents are global, not scoped to the level of the collection.
-Document ids in RavenDB are strings, and are usually prefixed with the collection name:

-* posts/1
-* blogs/1
-* users/1

-Note that those are three *different* ids, "posts/1", "blogs/1" and "users/1".
-You can think of it (and indeed, this is how it works by default) as the collection name concatenated with auto increment id specific for that collection, but it is important to understand that this is merely a convention, not something that is enfored by RavenDB.
-There is absolutely nothing that would prevent you from saving a Post with the document id of "users/1", and that would overwrite any existing document with the id "users/1", regardless of which collection it belongs to.

-In your POCO classes, you can also use non string ids, which will be converted to the conventional format by RavenDB automatically.
-Integers and Guids are supported for such ids, but the general recommendation is that you'll use string ids in your classes as well.

 ## Client API

 Given a RavenDB server, embedded or remote, the Client API allows easy access to it from any .NET language.
 The Client API exposes all aspects of the RavenDB server to your application in a seamless manner.